Reviewed by Harsh Desai · Last reviewed:

 Best for

-• Keyboard-Centric Interface allows you to navigate, create, and update issues without ever touching your mouse.
+- •Keyboard-Centric Interface navigate, create, and update issues without touching your mouse, with shortcuts for nearly every action.

-• Linear Asks provides customizable intake forms to standardize how non-technical teams submit requests to engineering.
+- •Linear Asks customizable intake forms to standardize how non-technical teams submit requests to engineering.

-• MCP Support connects your project data to AI models via the Model Context Protocol for smarter, context-aware agent workflows.
+- •MCP Support connects your project data to AI models via the Model Context Protocol for context-aware agent workflows.

-• Browser Extension enables quick issue creation and search directly from your browser without leaving your current tab.
+- •Browser Extension quick issue creation and search directly from your browser without leaving your current tab.

 Pricing: